ME/CFS Research

 Over 500,000 ME/CFS patients (and their relatives) therefore do not receive adequate medical and social care.
 Even many doctors are largely unaware of the disease.
 As a result, patients usually experience a frustrating and fruitless "odyssey" through the medical and social system.
 They are regularly diagnosed, treated and cared for incorrectly and far too often not at all.
 This must change!

-Research: the only way to sustainably improve the situation
+Research is the way to sustainably improve the situation for patients

-Our goal: We want to initiate more basic biomedical and drug research funded by donations.
-Privately financed initial steps are often needed to test new procedures.
+Our goal: We want to initiate more basic and clinical biomedical research funded by donations.
+Privately funded initial steps are often needed to test new approaches.
 More research projects and more researchers will get the ball rolling.
-We support this so that in the medium term, public and sustainable ME/CFS research funding can be provided by politicians and established institutions on an appropriate scale.
+We support this so that public and sustainable ME/CFS research funding can be provided by politicians and established institutions on an appropriate scale in the medium term.

 The majority of ME/CFS patients are inadequately cared for.
 This is also because the medical and social costs would be enormous.
 Reasonable expenditure on research is manageable and could make therapies possible in just a few years.
 This would make appropriate care much more affordable or even superfluous.